junaidsyed-1/JS/week-2-JavaScript Foundations/README.md

         }
 - Return Values
     - A function can return a value, as soon as the function return it exits the function and stop executing further, we can also do an empty return.

+## Day-02
+- Push(): Add an element at the end of the Array.
+- pop(): Remove an element from the end of an Array.
+- shift(): Add an element in an Array at the begining.
+- unShift(): Remove an element from the begining in Array.
+- includes(): checks if any value of an element matches, and return a boolean
+- indexof(): checks if any value in array matches and return the index of the element.
+- splice(): splice is a method which can add,remove replace an element, it can do everything inside an Array.
+It modifies the acutall Array and does not create a copy.
+- slice(): slice is a method which creates the copy of the transformed Array.